 Read our full JBL Clip 2 review.

-The adorably tiny JBL Go 3 very nearly does it all, and for hardly any cash.
+The adorably tiny JBL Go 3 very nearly does it all.
 It's highly portable, even more so than the Go 2 thanks to the new rope loop, and is water- and dust-proof to the IP67 standard.
 That's on par with the class-leading UE Megaboom 3.
 It's also good-looking, with six color options to choose from, and its Bluetooth 5.1 is solid and dependable.

 5 hours doesn't sound like much, battery-wise, but in testing we got closer to 10 hours when sticking to middling volumes.
 Sound quality is good rather than great, with thick bass but less of an ear for detail than the Soundcore 2, but on the whole this is an outstanding bargain.